cezarykluczynski/ComicCMS2/README.md

 It has both .gitignore and .hgignore files.

 ## Requirements
 If you like to participate in the development process, here are the requirements:

 * PHP 5.4+, with Composer
-* PostgreSQL
+* PostgreSQL 9.1+
-* Apache
+* Apache 2+
-* Ruby
+* Ruby 1.8.7+
-* Node
+* Node.js 0.10+

 ## Installation
 Create PostgreSQL user and database: